 The Association RSC states that the two letters were dropped and only the four numbers were stamped on Roma models produced for Legnano teams and sponsored competitors from as early as 1937.
 Above is Roma Frame number 4621 that was built by Bianchi Uno (Bianchi Dino’s father) for Gino Bartali in 1946, the year he won both the Giro and the TdF.

-Lastly a word to those readers that may have a Legnano bike that they know was purchased post-1967 and carries a two letter, four digit serial number on either the side or back of the seat lug.
+Lastly a word to those readers that may have a Legnano bike that they know was purchased post-1966 and carries a two letter, four digit serial number on either the side or back of the seat lug.
 Consider that Legnano bikes imported from Italy could have remained in the hands of the North American Legnano distributor or the local retailer for some time before being sold.
 Although bikes today change up paint paint schemes on a yearly basis to define model years and entice customers, this was not the case in the 1960’s.
 Also, bike shops in the day would sometimes strip an imported bikes of its components, particularly if they were Campagnolo components, to service a good customer if their part inventory was low and/or to realize a little extra revenue.
-So potentially a Legnano Roma Olimpiade manufactured in Italy in 1967 may not have been sold until 1969 or even 1970+ to a customer in California.
+So potentially a Legnano Roma Olimpiade that was manufactured in 1966 may not have been sold until 1968 or even later.

 Caution: These Two Digits are not Serial Numbers

 Above is an example of the two digit production code on the right side of a 1969-1970 Gran Premio model (horizontally on the back of the seat lug for Roma Olimpiade models only).
 I have yet to learn the purpose of this code however it was clearly not a serial number as the same two digit number can be found on many frames.
-These two digit production codes were also used for only a few short years in the late 60’s to very early 70’s based on my research to date.
+These two digit production codes were also used for only a few short years after 1966 based on my findings to date.